Unique Features of this Partnership

-This partnership has taken a regional approach to First Nation-Municipal Collaboration, bringing two First Nations, two townships, a regional government, and an economic development corporation together.
-These partners will participate in CEDI between 2017-2020.
+This partnership has taken a regional approach to First Nation-municipal collaboration, bringing two First Nations, two townships, a regional government, and an economic development corporation together.
+These partners participated in CEDI between 2017-2020.

 - All councils and boards have passed resolutions committing to CEDI for three years

-- Co-organizing an educational event about the 200th anniversary of Treaty 20 that engaged Indigenous youth and knowledge holders
+- Co-organized an educational event about the 200th anniversary of Treaty 20 that engaged Indigenous youth and Indigenous knowledge keepers

 - Peterborough Examiner, Nov 26, 2018: “Economic development partnership with First Nations moves forward”